GPS-GmbH/docs/user/settings/import-certificate.md

 **Advantages:**

 * Quickly done.
-* No need to import the GPS root certificate
+* No need to import the GPS Root Certificate

 **Disadvantages:**

-* The system/browser is trusting the certificate on an exception base only.
+* The System/browser is trusting the Certificate on an exception base only.
 (Icon does not turn green.)

   ![](/exception_sicon-os.jpg)
 * It must be done for all browsers separately.
-* Exceptions must be added for each installation (SICON.HW, SICON.VM,...).
+* Exceptions must be added for each installation (SICON.HW, SICON.VM,...)
 * Edge browser needs the confirmation of the exception for every session.

 ### → Exception in FireFox